laf0rge/onomondo-eim/README.md

 {"status": "done", "timestamp": "1718881629", "resource": {"eidValue": "89086030202200000022000027485428", "order": {"download": {"activationCode": "1$rsp.example.com$EXAMPLE"}}}, "outcome": [{"profileInstallationResult": {"finalResult": "successResult", "iccid": "984474680000730771F0"}}], "debuginfo": "83680264001370656E64696E674E6F74696669636174696F6E680264001970
 ```

-Example: A typical `lookup` response when an invalid resourceId is used:
+Example: A typical `lookup` response when an invalid `resourceId` is used:
 ```
 {"status": "absent"}
 ```

-#### Deleting orders
+#### Deleting REST resources

-The REST API user is responsible to keep the rest table clean.
-When an order is done or has to be revoked for
+The REST API user is responsible to keep the `rest` table clean.
+When an `order` is done or has to be revoked for some
-some reason, the API user will use the delete operation to remove the order from the eIM rest table.
+reason, the REST API user will use the `delete` operation to remove the related REST resource from the `rest` table.

 Example: URL to `delete` a specific REST resource
 ```
 http://127.0.0.1:8080/download/delete/8a901bd9-f203-4eae-bcba-12dee32f4444
 ```

-The eIM will confirm the deletion of the `order` by responding with a status `deleted`.
+The eIM will confirm the deletion of the REST resource by responding with a status `deleted`.

 Example: A typical delete response
 ```
 {"status":"deleted"}
 ```

-In case the API user fails to delete the `order` for some reason, the `order` it will not stay in the database
+In case the API user forgets to delete the REST resource for some reason, the REST resource it will not stay in the
-indefinitely.
-After some generous timeout, the eIM will automatically delete the `order` from the REST table.
-However,
+database indefinitely.
+After some generous timeout, the eIM will automatically delete the REST resource from the REST
-the intension behind this mechanism is to guard against database memory leaks and is not intended to be used as the
+table.
+However, the intension behind this mechanism is to guard against database memory leaks and is not intended to be
-general mechanism to get rid of old orders.
+used as the general mechanism to get rid of REST resources that are no longer used.

-#### Listing orders
+#### Listing REST resources

-The REST API user has to keep track of his pending orders.
-However, there may be circumstances where the API user must
+The REST API user has to keep track of his REST resources.
+However, there may be circumstances where the REST API user
-recover his state.
-In this case it is possible to list all `resourceIds` of all `orders` that are currently in the
+must recover his state.
+In this case it is possible to list all `resourceIds` of all REST resources that are currently
-`rest` table.
+in the `rest` table.

 Example: URL to list all REST resources available in the `download` `facility`
 ```
 http://127.0.0.1:8080/download/list
 ```

 The eIM will respond with a `resourceIdList`.
-The API user may then use this list to lookup the state of each order.
+The REST API user may then use this list to lookup the state of each
-Since the list only contains the `resourceIds` of the current `facility`, the REST API user must repeat the process for
+REST resource.
+Since the list only contains the `resourceIds` of the current `facility`, the REST API user must repeat
-all `facilities`.
+the process for all `facilities`.

 Example: A typical `list` response with three `resourceIDs`
 ```
 {"resourceIdList": ["2100f52e-83e1-4fed-9d30-f309daf3391a","35074412-654b-4d7b-aec0-e159837b998f","9d6b14df-1875-4827-8236-916383972a19"]}
 ```

-#### JSON schema
+#### JSON Schema

 This description above describes only the basic concept of the REST API.
 To give a system integrator a detailed overview
 on how the requests/responses should look like two JSON schema files are shipped with onomondo-eim: